sjpfenninger/modelling-energy-systems/appendix/installing-python.md

 * Download the environment file <a href="../_static/environment.yml">environment.yml</a>, then in a terminal window, navigate to the downloaded file and install the requirements by executing: `conda env create -f environment.yml`
 * Run Jupyter Lab from a location of your choosing - this way you don't have to manually navigate to the folder within Jupyter Lab: `cd path/to/my/directory; conda activate optimisation-course; jupyter lab`

-If you prefer to manually configure your environment, these are the packages installed by the environment file:
+If you prefer to manually configure your environment, this is the exact content of the downloadable `environment.yml` file, showing you the packages it will install:

 ```{literalinclude} ../_static/environment.yml
 :language: yaml